 (5) In this section —

-“former body” means the Government Employees’ Housing Authority established by section 8 of the Government Employees’ Housing Act 1964 as in force before the merger time;
+former body means the Government Employees’ Housing Authority established by section 8 of the Government Employees’ Housing Act 1964 as in force before the merger time;

-“merger time” means the time at which section 314 of the Machinery of Government (Miscellaneous Amendments) Act 2005 comes into operation.
+merger time means the time at which section 314 of the Machinery of Government (Miscellaneous Amendments) Act 2005 comes into operation.

 [Section 6 amended by No. 28 of 2006 s.
 314 and 332.]